Nathanpmyoung/nathanpmyoung.github.io/pages/Hotseat.md

-- An [[Authentic Relating]] game where 1 person is in the hot seat for some amount of time and everyone else asks them questions. eg
+- An [[Authentic Relating]] game where 1 person is in the hot seat for some amount of time and everyone else asks them questions. eg everyone asks questions for 3 minutes
+-